filipnet/smart-doorbell-shelly/README.md

 Contributions are welcome!
 Feel free to submit a pull request or open an issue for any bugs or feature requests.

 ## License
-fail2ban-ops and all individual scripts are under the BSD 3-Clause license unless explicitly noted otherwise.
+smart-doorbell-shelly and all individual scripts are under the BSD 3-Clause license unless explicitly noted otherwise.
 Please refer to the [LICENSE](LICENSE).